 The Te’bito Track is often used to pick up or drop off visitors at the top of Murchison Falls.
-Although not widely known by tourists, this track offers a quiet and personal safari experience.
+Although not widely known by tourists, this track offers a quiet and personal safari experience away from the busier northern routes.

 The name “Te’bito” comes from the local Acholi language and refers to a small antelope.
-Te’bito Game Track provides a more private and peaceful safari, making it perfect for visitors looking to connect more deeply with nature.
+Te’bito Game Track provides a more private and peaceful safari, making it a fit for visitors looking to connect more deeply with nature.

 One of the key highlights along this track is the natural scenery, including grasslands and woodlands, which are home to animals such as the Uganda kob, Jackson’s hartebeest, leopards, bushbucks, elephants, buffaloes, giraffes, and others.